ssbc/ssb-meta-feeds-spec/README.md

 can be represented by two hexadecimal digits.

-The purpose of the 1st-byte feeds is to *shard* the set of application-specific subfeeds into 256 separate groups, i.e. one for every octet.
+The purpose of the 1st-byte feeds is to *shard* the set of application-specific subfeeds into 256 separate groupings of feeds, i.e. one for every octet.
 This way, if you are only interested in replicating a subset of the application-specific subfeeds, you can deterministically calculate the 1st-byte for those application-specific subfeeds, and then you know which 1st-byte feeds to replicate.

 When adding a new application-specific subfeed to the tree, the 1st-byte is calculated based on a "name", which is any UTF-8 string that the application can